Poets in the Garden

 All writing and personal photos are the property of the authors and may be shared only for non profitable purposes.
 Courtesy would dictate letting this site know if you do so.

-All photos captured from the camera are the property of and used by permission from the Golden Gate Audubon Society.
-They are not to be copied from this site without permission from GGAS.
-If you enjoy this site, please consider sending a contribution to:
+All photos captured from the camera are the property of and used by permission from the Golden Gate Bird Alliance.
+They are not to be copied from this site without permission from GGABA If you enjoy this site, please consider sending a contribution to:

 Season 2023: Pt.
 1 Rosie's Arrival